September 12th, 2014

 Attracting Birds With Snags

-Snags are dead or dying trees that are still standing and holding fast, sometimes at the bottom of a body of water.
+A snag is a dead or dying tree that is still standing and holding fast, sometimes at the bottom of a body of water.
 Many forms of wildlife will take advantage of a snag as they can be beneficial for wildlife in both natural and landscaped environments.
 They can enhance your area by attracting birds and other wildlife species that may not otherwise be found there.

-Snags can result from disease, lightning, fire, insect infestations, too much shade, drought, root competition as well as old age.
-You may have seen a snag before, as they often look bare and dried out depending on their age.
+A tree may die as a result of disease, lightning, fire, insect infestations, too much shade, drought, root competition, as well as old age.
+You may have seen a dead tree before, as they often look bare and dried out depending on their age.
 They are seen in forested areas, deserts, and yards around residential homes.

-Although some wildlife species may not take advantage of what a snag has to offer, most wildlife can benefit in one way of another from the twigs, branches and truck of a dead tree.
+If it were not for dead and fallen trees, a significant percentage of wildlife, especially birds, would not have enough of the basic necessities needed for survival.
+Although some wildlife species may not take advantage of what a snag has to offer, most wildlife can benefit in one way or another from the twigs, branches and truck of a dead tree.